Jungle Cruise (film): Plot

-In 1556, Don Aguirre leads Spanish conquistadors to South America to search for the Lágrimas de Cristal Tree, whose flowers cure illness, heal injuries, and lift curses.
-After many conquistadors die, the Puka Michuna tribe heals the sickened survivors with the Tree's flowers.
-When the tribal chief refuses to reveal the Tree's location, Aguirre stabs him and burns the village.
+In 1556, Don Aguirre leads Spanish conquistadors to South America to search for the Tears of the Moon, a mythical tree whose flowers can cure illness and lift curses, believing it may save his ill daughter.
+After many conquistadors die, the Puka Michuna tribe heals the survivors with the Tree's flowers.
+The tribal chief refuses to reveal the Tree's location, so Aguirre stabs him and burns the village.
 The dying chief curses the conquistadors, making them immortal and unable to leave sight of the Amazon River without being dragged back by the jungle itself.

-In 1916 London, Dr. Lily Houghton's Tears of the Moon research is presented by her brother MacGregor to the Royal Society.
-The Houghtons, hoping to revolutionize both medicine and the British War Effort, request access to a recently acquired arrowhead artifact, but the request is denied as the Tree is considered a myth and female scientists are disfavored.
-However, believing the arrowhead and her old Amazon map are the key to finding the Tree, Lily steals it, narrowly evading Prince Joachim, who is equally intent on finding the Tree for Germany.
+In 1916 London, McGregor Houghton presents his sister Dr. Lily Houghton's research of the Tree to the Royal Society, which bars women members.
+The Houghtons hope to revolutionize medicine and aid the British war effort, so they request access to a recently acquired arrowhead that Lily believes can locate the Tree in Lágrimas de Cristal but are denied.
+Lily steals the arrowhead, narrowly evading Prince Joachim, who is equally intent on finding the Tree for himself and Germany.

-Arriving in Brazil, Lily and MacGregor search for a guide to navigate the Amazon River.
-They hire skipper Frank Wolff who offers jungle cruises embellished with faked theatrical dangers and corny puns.
-He initially declines, citing the dangers of the river and jungle, but reconsiders upon seeing the arrowhead.
-Frank steals back his repossessed boat engine from the harbormaster Nilo and the trio departs after escaping from Joachim's U-boat.
+After arriving in Brazil, Lily and MacGregor hire skipper Frank Wolff to guide them down the Amazon.
+Frank, who offers jungle cruises embellished with faked dangers, initially declines, citing the dangerous river and jungle, but reconsiders upon seeing the arrowhead.
+The trio departs after escaping Joachim's submarine.

-In Frank's cabin, Lily finds photos and sketches of modern inventions as well as research on the Tears of the Moon.
-She accuses him of seeking the Tree, but he insists he gave up long ago.
-They are captured by the Puka Michuna tribe, disguised as cannibals, but quickly release as they were hired by Frank.
-Angered, Lily begins to doubt Frank.
-The tribal chief Trader Sam translates the symbols on the arrowhead, revealing the Tree's location and that it only blooms under a blood moon.
+While snooping through Frank's cabin below deck, Lily discovers his research of the Tree, but he insists he stopped searching long ago.
+They are captured by cannibals that are actually the Puka Michuna who work for Frank as part of his contrived jungle cruise.
+Angered, Lily distrusts Frank and decides to find the Tree herself.
+Tribal chief Trader Sam translates the symbols on the arrowhead, revealing the Tree's location at La Luna Rota, and that it only blooms under a blood moon.